Transport and Logistics providers use M&A to drive growth and earnings

 - Listed valuations of European players vary across the logistics infrastructure, logistics execution and logistics services segments.
 Over the last decade, NTM EBITDA multiples of logistics services companies (contract logistics and freight forwarding) have increased significantly from c.
 8.3x to c.
 12.5x, while logistics infra-structure (c.
 7.7x) and logistics execution (c.
 6.0x) businesses are trading close to their 10-year averages.

-To access and download the market report click here
+To access and download the market report click here or contact:

 Stig Madsen Lachenmeier